sleeplessinc/forker/README.md

 With the shown configuration,
 the "default" fork goes to the legacy Apache server (changed to listen on 8080 instead of 80) and the "foo.com" fork goes to a Node server listening on port 2900

-The port # needs to be included in the keys for the "forks" object, e.g., "foo.com" won't work, it has to be "foo.com:80", even though the Host: header in the request doesn't have that.  "default" shouldn't have a port.

 ## Running